huynhvp/vietphihuynh.github.io/_pages/about.md

   - Structured / Unstructured data annotation (e.g. Named Entity Recognition, Entity Linking).

 <p></p>
-- I like to develop and optimize APIs (e.g. Flask, Fastapi, Celery, MLflow, Poetry, vLLM) to make my works accessible.
+- I like to develop and optimize APIs (e.g. Flask, Fastapi, Celery, MLflow, vLLM) to make my works accessible.
 I am a learner of microservices and distributed computing architecture (e.g. Docker, Ray).

-- I mostly do Python (and started learning Rust).
+- I mostly do Python (and started learning Rust), with poetry, ruff, gitlab/github streamlining workflows for CI/CD.
 When I write UI, I use Javascript (ReactJS).

 - I also like to read and write academic papers, as well as technical blog posts.